awmiryaw/bike-sharing-trip-analytics/README.md

 The project is divided into separate files:

-- `file_reader.c` reads the CSV file.
+- `file_reader.c` reads and validates the CSV data.
-- `trip.c` checks trip data and extracts the month.
+- `trip.c` checks trip records and extracts the month.
-- `analytics.c` calculates the monthly statistics.
+- `analytics.c` calculates monthly and general statistics.
-- `main.c` calls the functions and prints the report.
+- `main.c` calls the functions and prints the final report.

-The longest and shortest trips are stored using pointers to the original trip array.
+The longest and shortest trips are stored using pointers to the original trip array